 - Start the program and you should see a screen like this:

 - You will now be presented with the disks that are available to be backed up into a disk image.
-Click the Backup button to the right of the disk name.
+Select the disk you need to back up and click the “Create backup” button.
+We recommend backing up the whole drive.

 - When the backup is complete you will see the following message:

 - At this point you want to eject the original damaged disk that we just copied.
 After the disk is ejected, we now want to attach the recently created disk image.
-Choose ‘Backup’ from the top left and then ‘Attach non-mountable images’.
+Choose “Storage devices” from the left panel in the “Data Recovery” menu and then select “Attach disk image…” at the very bottom of the app window.
+Alternatively, you can drag and drop the created DMG file to the Disk Drill window.